flowersteam/teachDeepRL/readme.md

 along with existing LP-based algorithms.
 Using our BipedalWalker environments, we study their efficiency to personalize a learning curriculum for different learners (embodiments), their robustness to the ratio of learnable/unlearnable tasks, and their scalability to non-linear and high-dimensional parameter spaces.
-ALP-GMM, which is conceptually simple and has very few crucial hyperparameters, opens-up exciting perspectives for various DRL challenges (domain randomization for Sim2Real transfer, curriculum learning within autonomously discovered task spaces, ...).
+ALP-GMM, which is conceptually simple and has very few crucial hyperparameters, opens-up exciting perspectives for various curriculum learning challenges within DRL (domain randomization for Sim2Real transfer, curriculum learning within autonomously discovered task spaces, ...).

 ## Table of Contents